CosmoCortney/MungPlex/README.md

 # MungPlex

-MungPlex is a versatile game hacking and cheating tool capable of manipulating and enhancing games running on PC and several Emulators, in real-time.
+MungPlex is a versatile real-time game hacking and cheating tool, capable of manipulating and enhancing games running on PC, emulators, and real consoles!
 It allows you to experience and mung up your favorite games in many-sided ways - hence the name MungPlex.
-Version 2.0.0 has re-implemented all features of the deprecated repository and comes with many new ones.
-You can also join the affiliated [Discord server](https://discord.gg/wU62ZTvQRj) to discuss anything about it, ask questions or contribute to the project!
+Version 2.0.0 has re-implemented all features of the deprecated repository and introduces many new capabilities.
+You can also join Lawn Meower's [Discord server](https://discord.gg/wU62ZTvQRj) to discuss anything about MungPlex, ask questions or contribute to the project!

 ![image](https://github.com/user-attachments/assets/864c1518-61ee-45c4-85d9-f24635092d40)

 ## Before You Proceed
 If the app looks off go to *Settings*, change the UI scale and restart MungPlex.</br>
 It might happen for MungPlex to be unable to connect to a game.
 This may be due to changes to the emulator that make MungPlex incapable of finding the emulated RAM and/or game ID.
-If this is the case you can reach out to the MungPlex Discord server and report any problems.</br>
+If this is the case you can reach out to Lawn Meower's Discord server and report any problems.</br>
 </br>
 Even though this tool should not cause any damage to your games or system, it is possible to corrupt savegames and cause bluescreens when messing with PC games and therefore result in data loss.
 It is always good to have a backup of your savegames and have every opened document and project saved.
 It is also possible for flashing lights and sudden loud noises to appear when editing random values.
 Keep this in mind especially if you are easily startled or suffer from epilepsy.